-Inorder to be used in Cat diesel engine cooling systems at the published service intervals, select a commercial extended life coolant that meets all the requirements given in Table 26 in this Special Publication.
+NOTICE Caterpillar does not warrant the quality or performance of non-Cat® fluids.
+In order to be used in Cat diesel engine cooling systems at the published service intervals, select a commercial extended life coolant that meets all the requirements given in Table 30 in this Special Publication.
+Table 30